What to do if you have a Concern

 In the first instance, please make contact with the class teacher, via the school office or leave a message with one of the staff on the doors at the start of the day.

-If you wish to pursue this further, please make contact with the Phase Leader or Senco (if your child has special education needs);
+If you wish to pursue this further, please make contact with the Phase Leader or SENDCo (if your child has special education needs):

 Miss C Chilver (Early Years)

-If your concern cannot be resolved, contact the Deputy Headteachers Mrs R Walker or Mrs C Edwards via the school office.
+If your concern cannot be resolved to your satisfaction, please contact either Mrs R G Walker (Co-Headteacher) or Mr S Capper (Co-Headteacher) via the school office.

 If you are concerned about your child's teacher or another member of staff

-Please contact the school office to make an appointment to see either the Deputy Headteacher or the Headteacher.
+Please contact the school office to make an appointment to see the Headteacher.

 Where an informal approach has failed to reach an agreed resolution (as detailed above), parents may make a formal complaint in writing to the Headteacher.
-If the complaint is about the Headteacher, the complaint should be addressed to the Executive Principal.
+If the complaint is about the Headteacher, the complaint should be addressed to the CEO of ASSET Education.

 To enable the school to investigate most fully, the complaint letter should include:

-For more details please see the attached complaints policy
+For more details please see our Complaints Policy.